 - 1. Register for the final semester. - 2.
-Pay the graduation fee at the Cashiering Services.
-Note the deadline date listed in the "University Calendar," pages 9-13.

-- 3. Submit the fee receipt to the Graduation Section, SSV B113A, and apply for graduation.
-The Program of Study is reviewed at this time and the graduation date and eligibility to graduate are verified. - 4.
-Complete all course work listed on the Program of Study by graduation date.
+Pay the graduation fee at Cashiering Services.
+Note the deadline dates listed in the "University Calendar," page 13. - 3.
+Submit the fee receipt to the Graduation Section, SSV 140, and apply for graduation.
+The Degree Audit Report or Program of Study is reviewed at this time and the graduation date and eligibility to graduate are verified. - 4.
+Complete all course work listed on the Degree Audit Report or Program of Study by the graduation date.